The RL Perceptron: Generalisation Dynamics of Policy Learning in High Dimensions: Experiments

 \section{Experiments}

-\looseness=-1 \definecolor{h1}{HTML}{0d0887} \definecolor{h2}{HTML}{7e03a8} \definecolor{h3}{HTML}{cc4778} \definecolor{h4}{HTML}{f89540} To verify that our theoretical framework captures qualitative features of more general settings, we train agents from pixels on the Procgen~\citep{cobbe2019procgen} game `Bossfight' (example frame, \cref{fig:6a} (top)), and .
+\looseness=-1 To verify that our theoretical framework captures qualitative features of more general settings, we train agents from pixels on the Procgen~\citep{cobbe2019procgen} game `Bossfight'.
 To remain close to our theoretical setting, we consider a modified version of the game where the agent cannot defeat the enemy and wins only if it survives for a given duration $T$.
 On each timestep the agent has the binary choice of moving left/right and aims to dodge incoming projectiles.
 We give the agent $h$ lives, where the agent loses a life if struck by a projectile and continues an episode if it has lives remaining.
 This reward structure reflects the sparse reward setup from our theory and is analogous to requiring $n$ out of $T$ decisions to be correct within an episode.
-We further add asteroids at the left and right boundaries of the playing field which destroy the agent on contact, such that the agent cannot hide in the corners.
-Observations, shown in \cref{fig:6a} (bottom), are centred on the agent and downsampled to size $35\times 64 $ with three colour channels, yielding a $6720$ dimensional input.
-The pixels corresponding to the agent are set to zero since these otherwise act as near-constant bias inputs not present in our model.
+We further add asteroids at the left and right boundaries of the playing field which destroy the agent on contact, such that the agent cannot hide in the corners (see the screenshots of the game in~\cref{fig6}c).
+Observations, shown in~\cref{fig6}c (\textit{top}), are centred on the agent and downsampled to size $35\times 64 $ with three colour channels, yielding a $6720$ dimensional input.
+The pixels corresponding to the agent are set to zero since these otherwise act as near-constant bias inputs not present in our model~(\cref{fig6}c \textit{bottom}).
 The agent is endowed with a shallow policy network with logistic output unit that indicates the probability of left or right action.
-The weights of the policy network are trained using the policy gradient update of \cref{eq:w_update} under a pure random policy.
+The weights of the policy network are trained using the exact REINFORCE policy gradient update (with additional entropy regularisation to steer away from an early deterministic policy).